 The duchess’s hand slid up fast to grab him by the chin, her nails piercing his flesh as she clutched tightly, while the serpent slithered around his neck to his lick at his other cheek.
 Barely feeling any pain, Biagino was duly reassured that this must be a dream.

 “You are not listening, dear priest,” whispered the duchess, her mouth close to his ear, her breath cold.
 “This is no dream.
 It is Morr who sleeps, not us.
 You need never do so again, unless you choose it.”

 The first part of what she said made sense to Biagino.
 Morr was the god of dreams, and so also the god of the dead, who had begun their long and final slumber.
 But the second part meant little to him.

 “The living pray to Morr for help,” the duchess continued, “and he answers them in their dreams.
 There he can frolic and strut in their make-believe worlds.
 Yet they foolishly think him powerful in the waking-world too.
 In this they are wrong.
 He never wakes.
 He yearns only to usher all others into his eternal sleep.
-He is a greedy and jealous god who can never be satisfied.”
+He is a greedy god, who can never be satisfied.”

 Suddenly, the duchess yanked his face to hers, and kissed him.
 Her lips were cold, and his lips were no warmer.
 When she released him, she took a step away, her pet snake recoiling itself about her arm.

 “We refuse to join Morr’s idle slumber,” she said.
 “We will not allow ourselves to be imprisoned in his oneiric realm, to have him lord it over us, to prance and dance the giddy fool through an eternal night.
 We choose instead not to live yet never to die.
 We can rest but need never sleep.
 And we serve a master greater by far, not merely born a god, but who made himself one through power, cunning and the force of his irresistible will.”

 “We?” asked Biagino, despite the feeling that the word was indeed somehow right.